 My Badi: Strandbad Kindli Gersau

 It’s Friday!
-And on Fridays during the summertime we are pleased to feature great information from our guest bloggers on swimming around Switzerland.
+And on Fridays during the summertime the series My Badi features great information from our guest bloggers on swimming around Switzerland.
 I hope you have been able to get down to your favourite badi and cool off from this hot weather we have been having.
 Summer is here!

 Today we are on the other side of Lake Luzern and discover a hidden gem with Emily Ammann.
 Emily is a mum to a little boy and shares her love of cooking at her blog Cooking at the Hinterberg.